ConceptaNjolima/MyTNTResources/Week 2/[ENG2.2]View component layout.md

 ![FlexGrowShrink](./flex-grow.svg)

-### Exercise Setup: Component Layouts (30 minutes)
+### Exercise Setup (5 minutes)

-Complete the code and layout for two React components:

-1. Keyword component
-   1. KeywordCollection component
+1. If you haven't yet, Fork and Clone the Layout Exercise
+2. Identify the two components use in the App
-2. StudentTable component
+   - StudentTable component
+   - Keyword component

+3. Using an HTML table, complete the code to display the student data
-Using CSS Flexbox layout multiple Keywords and apply Flexbox properties to achieve the results below
+4. Using CSS Flexbox layout multiple Keywords and apply Flexbox properties to achieve the layout

 ![Keyword Layout with Flex](./view-component-flex.png)

+## Post-session (45 minutes)

+- Use pair programming to complete the [*Layout* Exercise](https://github.com/tnt-summer-academy/Exercises/wiki/[ENG2.2]-MyTNT-Components)
+- Push your work to GitHub and submit a Pull Request (one per pair)

-## Stretch (20 minutes)
+## Stretch

   1. Add an input field above your component to accept an input from a user and add it to your Keyword Collection component